Jump to: Links to Full Articles

 David Arguello – Convicted of murdering Colorado peace officer Francisco Garcia on October 19, 1905, Arguello was legally hanged in Raton, New Mexico, on May 25, 1906.

 Willis Arrington – A Texas outlaw, Arrington was charged with rustling cattle in 1881.

 George Ashby – A horse thief that operated in Texas and Montana, Ashby killed a sheriff near the Powder River in Montana.

 Joe Asque (18??-1877?) – When outlaw cattle rustler was captured near Hillsboro, New Mexico, he was lynched around 1877.
-However, the outlaw was able to cut himself down from the hangman’s noose and escaped.
+However, the outlaw was able to cut himself down from the hangman’s noose and escape.

 David Atkins (18??-1964) – An outlaw and member of the Black Jack Ketchum gang, Atkins robbed trains throughout New Mexico, West Texas, and Arizona.
 He broke with the gang in 1898.
-Two years later he arrested in Montana for a Texas murder and was extradited.
+Two years later, he was arrested in Montana for a Texas murder and was extradited.
 Out on bail, he escaped and would not be recaptured until 1911.
-Convicted of murder, it is amazing that he only received five years in prison.
+Convicted of murder, it is incredible that he only received five years in prison.
 He died in 1964, having spent his last 32 years in a mental institution.